dkiang/williamwest/README.md

 - Generate new couplets with a single click
 - View multiple couplets at once
 - Save favorite couplets locally
+- Reorder favorites via drag-and-drop
+- Copy all favorites as a complete poem
 - Switch between generation and favorites views
 - Use the application on any device
 - Navigate using keyboard or screen reader